 What Is the Treatment for Alcohol-Induced Psychosis?

-If you or someone you know is experiencing alcohol-induced psychosis, it’s important to get medical help immediately.
-Treatment usually involves eliminating alcohol and getting through withdrawal symptoms.
+If we or someone we know is experiencing alcohol-induced psychosis, it’s important to get medical help immediately.
+Alcohol psychosis treatment usually involves eliminating alcohol and getting through withdrawal symptoms.

 In chronic cases of alcoholic hallucinosis, neuroleptic medications (like haloperidol) or atypical antipsychotics (such as olanzapine or ziprasidone) may be necessary to control symptoms.
 Medical professionals might also administer benzodiazepines like lorazepam if there is a risk of seizures and alcohol withdrawal.